-- 1 Ensure parents have access to the needed technology and high-speed internet/WiFi It is important to confirm that families have access to stable internet and the technology with which to access the internet.
+1 Ensure parents have access to the needed technology and high-speed internet/WiFi - It is important to confirm that families have access to stable internet and the technology with which to access the internet.
 Keep a list of free internet programs in your community to share with any family that may lack or lose access.
-Advocacy organizations should consider their role in supporting policies that ensure equitable access to WiFi, high-speed internet, and internet-accessible devices given the role technology plays in parents' ability to participate in virtual activities, including the education of their children. - Consider accessibility Consider using a platform that is easy to navigate for parents, especially something that they are already familiar with and are regularly using for their day-to-day activities.
+Advocacy organizations should consider their role in supporting policies that ensure equitable access to WiFi, high-speed internet, and internet-accessible devices given the role technology plays in parents' ability to participate in virtual

+Consider accessibility - Consider using a platform that is easy to navigate for parents, especially something that they are already familiar with and are regularly using for their day-to-day activities.
 Ensure that the platform is also mobile friendly, as many parents use their phones as their main portal to the virtual world.
-This will also make it easier for them to participate in activities while their children are using the computer for online learning or while they are on the go. - 3 Provide space for communicating accommodation needs Not all parents will feel comfortable offering information on accommodations they may need when engaging virtually.
+This will also make it easier for them to participate in activities while their children are using

+3 Provide space for communicating accommodation needs - Not all parents will feel comfortable offering information on accommodations they may need when engaging virtually.
 For example, having video may pose a problem for those who are neurodiverse.
-Be sure there are multiple avenues, such as email, talking with the parent, or an intake survey, that can allow parents to express their accommodation needs in the most supportive way possible.
+Be sure there are multiple avenues, such as email, talking with the

-- Be clear about logistics Let parents know when they have to log on, when they can log off, if they need to participate in a sound check, if their cameras need to be turned on and for how long, etc. Clarifying these details will make it easier for the parent to understand both their role in the activity and your expectations for their participation. - 5 Don't forget about compensation When parents attend virtual convenings and engagements, they still provide the same level of expertise as they would in an in-person convening, so they should be compensated for the expertise and time they provide.
+4 Be clear about logistics - Let parents know when they have to log on, when they can log off, if they need to participate in a sound check, if their cameras need to be turned on and for how long, etc. Clarifying these details will make it easier for the parent to understand both their role in the activity and your expectations for their participation.

+Don't forget about compensation - When parents attend virtual convenings and engagements, they still provide the same level of expertise as they would in an in-person convening, so they should be compensated for the expertise and time they provide.